marlersoft/zigwin32gen/README.md

 ```

 This will generate the bindings in the "out" directory.
 The file `out/windows.zig` is the main package file.
 It will contain pub imports to all sub modules in the "windows" directory.
 It will also contain a special pub symbol `everything` that provides direct access all symbols in the windows SDK through a single namespace.

+# Extra Json Files

+* `missing.json`: contains stuff that is missing from the windows_sdk_data repo
+* `fixed.json`: contains stuff that is filtered from windows_sdk_data repo and is fixed